The New Fine Art Photography

 (en)Visionography is not only photography but it is much more than that.
 It is not only photography because it is not only based on a camera and a sensitive base for capturing the image, (film/sensor).
 It relies even more on transforming the image that was captured in the camera so it becomes something else, namely the idea the artist started from.
 That transformation would be impossible without the second tool we use in digital photography – the processing software.

-(en)Visionography is the way one can transform his vision into an image by using a camera and the processing software.
+(en)Visionography is the way one can transform his vision into an image by using a camera and processing software.

 HOW I CREATE MY (en)VISIONOGRAPHY